Homemade pickles, ready overnight!

 I hated pickles as a kid.
 Sweet and salty, dill, or kosher.
 It didn’t matter.
-They all were immediately handed over to my Mom or Dad.
+I gave them ALL to my Mom or Dad.

-Flash-forward 15 years to a dental school lunch when I bit into a Chick-fil-a sandwich.
+Flash-forward 15 years when I bit into a Chick-fil-a sandwich.
 What was that unique and INCREDIBLE flavor?!
 When I peeled back the bun, much to my surprise, there it was… a PICKLE!?

 And so my pickle obsession began.